wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_rpm.rst

 Elasticsearch
 -------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
-More info at `Elastic <https://www.elastic.co/products/elasticsearch>`_.
+For info at `Elastic <https://www.elastic.co/products/elasticsearch>`_.

 1. Install the Elasticsearch package::